 Blended whisky gets a bad rap.
 Among a certain category of whisky drinkers – usually, it must be said, those with a dangerously limited knowledge of the category – there’s a belief that it is somehow inferior to the much-revered single malt that is supposed to be the pinnacle of the distiller’s art.
+Read on to find about our luxury experience at the Black Rock Blending Room.

 Despite this, blended whisky remains the lifeblood of the industry with brands like Johnnie Walker and Grants serving as the chugging engine that keeps the whole show on the road.
 With blends making up around 90% of the total Scotch whisky market, there’s no questioning their popularity or importance.
 Appreciation, however, still seems to allude them.